 I answered questions about coming home, how the church helped and how it did not.
 They put it into this DVD, Bridges to Healing.
 I didn't think anyone would want to watch it because no one had wanted to listen to me up to that point.

 I went to a training at a church in New York City on how [churches could] set up a ministry for veterans using this video.
 If I didn't like what I saw, I was going to pull my name and face.

 They could see how angry I was, but it was ok.
 I was invited to sit with the pastors and got to see their tears and listen to why they felt it was important to set up this ministry.
 The armor I had built around myself began to fall apart as I was loved on.

 They invited me back at Easter.
 When I sat through all 3 services, for the first time, Jesus was presented in a way that I could understand.

 Each service had a common theme of Christ as King.
 Their focus was on being called to battle.
 Jesus, having been there, has the right to lead.

 As a soldier, I have more respect for officers who have gone through the ranks.
 Soldiers want to follow a leader that has that experience that we can trust.
 That's what I started to see about Jesus.
 As a man, He went through the ranks even though He was God.

 I went up to the stage for the altar call and said, God, I want to follow Your leadership.

 The pastor came up to me and said, "Now you serve a new Commander in Chief."
 After I made this decision, I started telling my story.

 Andrea Westfall is a 13-year veteran of the Oregon National Guard and Army Reserves.
-She works part-time with the Post-Traumatic Stress Disorder (PTSD) task force of Military Ministry, a part of Campus Crusade for Christ for servicemen and women and their families.
+She works part-time with the Post-Traumatic Stress Disorder (PTSD) task force of the Military ministry, a part of Cru for servicemen and women and their families.